 3.1 Chicken

-- Sautéing: Quick cooking over high heat locks in moisture and flavor.
+- Sautéing: Quick on high heat to seal in moisture.

 3.2 Pesto Sauce

-- Sun-dried Tomato Pesto: Offers a sweet and tangy twist.
+- Sun-dried Tomato Pesto: Sweet and tangy twist.

-- Vegan Pesto: Substituting cheese with nutritional yeast or avocado for a creamier consistency.
+- Vegan Pesto: Swap cheese for nutritional yeast or avocado.

 3.3 Pasta